targastudio/SFCM-Symbols/docs/reference/engine_v2/ENGINE_V2_SEMANTIC_MAP_TASKS.md

 # ENGINE_V2 — Semantic Map v2 Tasks (for Cursor)

 **Scope:**
-This document describes the concrete steps Cursor must perform to implement the new 4‑axis semantic mapping logic in the codebase, using `semantic/semantic-map-v2.json` and detaching completely from the old 6‑axis map.
+This document describes the concrete steps Cursor must perform to implement the new 4‑axis semantic mapping logic in the codebase, using `semantic/semantic-map-v2.json` and detaching completely from the old 6-axis map.
+It mirrors §2 di `docs/specs/SPEC_04_COSMOGRAPH_ENGINE.md`.

 **Important constraints:**